nycki93/eleventy-image-gallery/README.md

 ## usage

+If this is your first time, you can delete the '.md' files in 'content/gallery', and the images in 'static/gallery'.
+Those are for the demo.

 Place your images in the folder labeled 'input-images'.
 Run the command `npm run build`.
 The site will be generated in the 'output' folder.

 To preview your site, run the command `npm run serve`.
 The site will be served at the address <http://localhost:8080>.